Is Geometry Enough for Matching in Visual Localization?: Related Work

-\PAR{Direct geometric keypoint matching.} Matching image keypoints directly to 3D point clouds was first investigated in Campbell \etal~\cite{Campbell2020ECCV}.
-Given a set of 2D keypoints in the query image and a set of 3D points in the scene point cloud, BPnPNet~\cite{Campbell2020ECCV} jointly estimates matches between these two sets \textit{purely} based on geometric information.
+\PAR{Direct Geometric Keypoint Matching.} \camr{Matching image keypoints directly to 3D point clouds while jointly estimating pose has been widely investigated under relatively constrained environments \cite{David2004IJCV,MorenoNoguerECCV2008,Brown2015ICCV,Campbell2017ICCV,Campbell2019CVPR,Liu2020arXiv,Campbell2020ECCV}.
+Some require pose initialization~\cite{David2004IJCV} or pose distribution priors~\cite{MorenoNoguerECCV2008}, while others, based on globally optimal estimators, have prohibitive runtime requirements in order to produce accurate estimates \cite{Brown2015ICCV,Campbell2017ICCV,Campbell2019CVPR}.} \camr{In contrast, the recent state-of-the-art, data-driven, geometric matching approaches \cite{Liu2020arXiv,Campbell2020ECCV} strike a good compromise between pose accuracy and time required to produce an accurate estimate.
+Despite not producing globally optimal solutions, BPnPNet~\cite{Campbell2020ECCV} is able to estimate a reliable pose in a fraction of a second.} Given a set of 2D keypoints in the query image and a set of 3D points in the scene point cloud, BPnPNet jointly estimates matches between these two sets \textit{purely} based on geometric information.
 However, this approach was shown to work in idealistic scenarios assuming no outlier keypoints and, as we experimentally demonstrate, the matching performance degrades significantly once outliers are introduced.
 The outlier-free assumption clearly does not hold for challenging real-world localization scenarios as map building and keypoint detection are all challenging tasks, prone to errors and noise.
-In our work, we build upon BPnPNet~\cite{Campbell2020ECCV} and design a geometric matching module that is robust against keypoint outliers. \newtext{We show in \cref{sec:exp-ablations} that our approach significantly outperforms BPnPNet in matching keypoints in presence of outliers, and thus making geometric-only matching for visual localisation feasible in practice. }
+In our work, we build upon BPnPNet and design a geometric matching module that is robust against keypoint outliers.
+We show in \cref{sec:exp-ablations} that our approach significantly outperforms BPnPNet in matching keypoints with noisy outliers, effectively enabling the applicability of geometric-based matching to real-world visual localization.